Rutwik-Kikani/QuickBooks-or-Expense-App/README.md

 # SDP_Project
-Expense tracker app base on android development and also report is also included.
+Expense tracker app base on android development and also report is included.
 Goal of app:
 Ultimate goal of app is to keep records of users daily expenses.
 Project Location: